lindemann-co/lindemann-co.github.io/content/quotes/home.en.md

 >Paul Graham (http://www.paulgraham.com/work.html)

 > Mozart, who was buried in a pauper’s grave, was one of the greatest successes we know of, a man who in his early thirties had poured out his inexhaustible gift of music, leaving the world richer because he had passed that way.
-To leave the world richer—that is the ultimate success..
+To leave the world richer—that is the ultimate success.
 >
 >Eleanor Roosevelt, You Learn by Living: Eleven Keys for a More Fulfilling Life

-> You are the average of the five people you spend the most time with..
+> You are the average of the five people you spend the most time with.
 >
 >Jim Rohn